Detection of significant X-ray polarization from transient NS-LMXB XTE J1701-462 with IXPE and its implication on the coronal geometry: Observations and Data Analysis

 \subsection{\textit{NICER} and \textit{NuSTAR}}

-\quad \textit{NICER} observed \src on 2022~September~29 (ObsID 5203390122) and 2022~October~9 (ObsID 5203390126) for 465 s and 1618 s of net exposure time respectively.
+\quad The \textit{Neutron Star Interior Composition ExploreR (NICER)} observed \src on 2022~September~29 (ObsID 5203390122) for 2784 s of net exposure time.
 The cleaned event files were extracted using \texttt{nicerl2} task which performs standard calibration and screening of the unfiltered data.
 The source and background spectra (in the $0.2-12$~keV energy band) were generated using \texttt{nicerl3-spect} task.
 The tasks were performed using \textit{NICERDAS} software v10 distributed with \textit{HEASOFT} v6.31.1\footnote{http://heasarc.gsfc.nasa.gov/ftools} and the latest CALDB.

-The source was observed by \textit{NuSTAR} on 2022~September~24 (ObsID 90802322004) and 2022~October~8 (ObsID 90801325002) for a net exposure time of 9.34 ks and 12.2 ks respectively.
+The source was also observed by the \textit{Nuclear Spectroscopic Telescope Array (\textit{NuSTAR})} on 2022~October~8 (ObsID 90801325002) for a net exposure time of 12.2 ks.
 The unfiltered event files were calibrated and screened with the \texttt{nupipeline} task of \textit{NuSTARDAS} (v1.9.7) using the latest CALDB files.
-The spectra in the $3-78$~keV energy band, and light curves in the $3-4.5$, $4.5-7$, $7-10.5$, and $10.5-20$~keV energy bands were extracted using the \texttt{nuproducts} task.
+The spectra were generated using the \texttt{nuproducts} task.

+The \textit{NICER} and \textit{NuSTAR} quasi-simultaneous observations were considered for the spectro-polarimetric analysis of the IXPE Epoch 1 and Epoch 2 data respectively.

+Since the NICER observation is close to Epoch~1, light curves in $3-5$~keV, $5-8$~keV and $2-8$~keV bands were generated to create a HID of the source (Figure \ref{fig:hide1}).
+The hardness was considered as the ratio of the counts in the $5-8$~keV band to the $3-5$~keV band, and the intensity was taken as the count rate in the $2-8$~keV band.
+An HID was also created for the corresponding \textit{IXPE} data using the DU1 in the same energy bands.
+The IXPE HID showed that the source was in the extended HB.
+Hence, we extracted the \textit{NICER} spectrum in the HB (selection region is shown as a blue box in Figure \ref{fig:hide1}).

+During Epoch~2, part of the \textit{NuSTAR} data overlapped with the \textit{IXPE} observation period.
+A common good time interval (GTI) file was created by merging the GTI files of the \textit{NuSTAR} and \textit{IXPE} data using the \texttt{mgtime} task of \textit{FTOOLS}.
+This file was then used to extract the \textit{NuSTAR} spectra (for both FPMA and FPMB) for the spectral analysis.

-For Epoch 1, \textit{NICER} ObsID 5203390122 and \textit{NuSTAR} ObsID 90802322004 were considered for deriving the spectral parameters for the spectro-polarimetric fitting with \textit{IXPE} data.
-The spectra were rebinned to have minimum 25 counts per energy bin.
-Spectral fitting was done in the $1.8-12$~keV range for the \textit{NICER} data and $3.5-25$~keV range for the \textit{NuSTAR} data.
+Both \textit{NICER} and \textit{NuSTAR} spectra were re-binned to have minimum 25 counts per energy bin and the fitting was done in the $1.8-12$~keV and $3-78$~keV energy bands respectively.

-The CCDs for the \textit{NuSTAR} observations were also generated (Figure~\ref{fig:CCD}).
-The soft and hard colours are the ratios of the background-subtracted count rates in the $4.5-7$~keV \& $3-4.5$~keV, and $10.5-20$~keV \& $7-10.5$~keV bands, respectively.
-The source was on the HB and NB of the Z track during Epoch~1, and in the NB and FB during Epoch~2.